It's a Beautiful Day

-It's a Beautiful Day is an American band formed in San Francisco, California, in 1967, featuring vocalist Pattie Santos along with violinist David LaFlamme and his wife, Linda LaFlamme, on keyboards.
+It's a Beautiful Day is an American band formed in San Francisco, California, in 1967, featuring violinist David LaFlamme and his wife, Linda LaFlamme, on keyboards, and vocalist Pattie Santos.

 David LaFlamme, who as a youth had once performed as a soloist with the Utah Symphony Orchestra, had previously been in the group Orkustra playing five-string violin.
 The other members of It's a Beautiful Day in its early years were Val Fuentes (drums), Mitchell Holman (bass) and Hal Wagenet (guitar).
 Although they were one of the notable San Francisco bands to emerge from 1967's Summer of Love, the group never achieved the level of success that contemporaries such as the Grateful Dead, Jefferson Airplane, and Santana did, with whom they had connections.
 The band created a unique blend of rock, jazz, folk, country, classical, and world-beat styles.

 Early history: 1967–1969

 The band's original manager, Matthew Katz, had previously worked with the rock bands Jefferson Airplane and Moby Grape.
 The members of the band were unaware that the other two bands were already trying to end their business relationships with Katz.
 During 1967 and early 1968, Katz prevented It's a Beautiful Day from performing in San Francisco, telling them they were not ready.
 He booked their first public appearances at a club he controlled in Seattle, Washington, formerly known as the Encore Ballroom.
 Katz renamed the club San Francisco Sound.
 While in Seattle, the group lived in the attic of an old house leased by Katz while writing and rehearsing new songs in between club performances.
 Few customers came to the club during the band's six week engagement in Seattle between December 1967 and January 1968.

 The band's signature song "White Bird" was inspired by the experiences David and Linda LaFlamme had while living in Seattle.
 The song was partly inspired by Seattle's rainy winter weather.
 In a later interview, David LaFlamme said:

 Where the 'white bird' thing came from ...
 We were like caged birds in that attic.
 We had no money, no transportation, the weather was miserable.
 We were just barely getting by on a very small food allowance provided to us.
 It was quite an experience, but it was very creative in a way.